Show/Hide Toolbars

 SELF:Okay := TRUE

-And add the following methods to make sure that the ActiveX has the same with and height as the MultiLineEdit that is its owner and to make sure it is properly destroyed,
+Then, add the following methods to make sure that the ActiveX has the same width and height as the MultiLineEdit that is its owner, and to make sure it is properly destroyed:

 METHOD Resize(oEvent)